streamthoughts/jikkou/docs/content/en/docs/User Guide/Quotas/_index.md

 Jikkou allows defining the quotas to apply to consumers and/or producers identified by a `client-id` or a user `principal`.

-## The Resource Specification File
+## The Resource Definition File

-The _resource specification file_ for defining `quotas` contains the following fields:
+The _resource definition file_ for defining `quotas` contains the following fields:

 ```yaml
 apiVersion: "kafka.jikkou.io/v1beta2" # The api version (required)